 REWARDS AND RISKS - Economics & Risk Factors

-In a typical scenario, farmers observe a 10–15% yield gain and a 50–70% reduction in soil erosion, effectively stabilizing land value and protecting the top dollar value of the property.
-The payback period for implementation costs is generally 2–3 years.
+In a typical scenario, farmers observe a 10–15% yield gain and a 50–70% reduction in soil erosion, effectively stabilizing land value.
+While yield gains are more modest, the long-term conservation of the soil as a capital asset—valued at $5,000–$10,000 per acre ($12,355–$24,710/ha)—serves as the primary economic driver.
+For most, the payback period for implementation costs remains within 2–3 years.

-In a worst-case scenario, poor layout or inadequate maintenance of water outlets leads to concentrated flow, causing catastrophic gully erosion.
-This scenario can result in a 5–10% yield loss and remediation costs of $100–$500 per acre ($247–$1,236/ha) to repair damaged field infrastructure.
-If the contour layout deviates by more than 5 degrees from the true elevation, the intended water-harvesting benefit fails, potentially causing localized flooding.
+In a worst-case scenario, poor layout or failure to maintain water outlets leads to concentrated flow, which triggers catastrophic gully erosion.
+This failure can result in a 5–10% yield loss and requires immediate remediation costs of $100–$500 per acre ($247–$1,236/ha) to repair damaged field infrastructure.
+If the contour layout deviates by more than 5 degrees from the true elevation, the water-harvesting benefit fails, potentially leading to localized flooding that can destroy entire crop patches on the slope.

-Transition Period Risks During the first growing season, producers face a "learning curve" that can lead to a 5–10% reduction in operational efficiency, specifically during planting and harvesting operations.
-This transition period lasts 12–18 months.
+Transition Period Risks: During the first 12–18 months of implementation, producers face a “learning curve” that can lead to a 5–10% reduction in operational efficiency, specifically during planting and harvest.
+This dip is caused by the transition from straight-line to curved navigation.
 To mitigate yield dips, farmers should avoid aggressive changes in row direction on extremely steep sections during year one.
-Phased implementation—starting on the most sensitive 20% of acreage—allows the operator to adapt to the new machinery geometry without risking the entire harvest, reducing the potential financial exposure during the learning phase.
+A phased implementation strategy, where the producer begins by converting only the most sensitive 20% of their acreage, allows operators to adapt to new machinery geometry without risking the entire harvest, reducing the total financial exposure.

 Sources behind this view